-Creating a relationship with a group struggling to provide care for their animals is one of the best ways to increase lifesaving beyond your own facility.
-This mentorship is a hands-on cooperative venture between animal welfare organizations designed not only to help individual animals but weave a stronger safety net for the community at large.
+Creating relationships with organizations struggling to provide care for homeless and owned animals is one of the best ways to increase lifesaving beyond your own facility.
+This mentorship is a hands-on, cooperative venture between animal welfare organizations designed not only to help individual animals, but also to weave a stronger safety net for the community at large.
 Our long-term approach seeks to build local capacity through effective policies and programs that will, over time, reduce the number of animals flowing into their facilities and keep more pets in their homes.